Printy-Studios/mini-task/dev-docs/tasks.md

 This document describes the tasks that must be done for this project (ironic, isn't it?)

-## Refactor plugin functions for printing to parse and return string instead of having to log to console

-## Add plugin information to README.md

 ## Add 'plugin not specified in `minitask.json`' message

 ## move conditionalChalk to its own file